GitJit-max/learning-linux/README.md

 # First steps in learning Linux

 Have you thought about trying a Linux operating system without knowing where to start?
-Or already tried, but encountered challenges with the new operating system.
-Let this book guide your steps to learning Linux.
+Or already tried, but encountered challenges.
+Let this book guide your steps to learning Linux as I try to cover the essential vocabulary and concepts in a short and easy way.

-Knowing about the past helps understand how things are today.
-Let's start with [Chapter&nbsp;1](chapter/01-intro.md), which covers the history of Linux and the views and opinions of a few selected individuals.
-Or choose a topic of interest below.
+I strongly believe that knowledge of the past will contribute to a better understanding and acceptance of the design solutions.
+So let's start with [Chapter&nbsp;1](chapter/01-intro.md), which covers the history of Linux, including the views and opinions of a few selected individuals.
+Or choose another topic of interest below.

 ----------------